Three Steps to Maximize Your 2017 Sales Kickoff Meeting

 Here in lies the biggest challenge, what to do after the sales kickoff meeting?
 How can you capture all of the ideas, enthusiasm and momentum generated from the sales kickoff meeting and ensure it doesn’t get lost 30, 60, 90 days later.
 In other words, how can IT staffing firms maintain the momentum throughout the course of the year?

-The best way to combat this is to plan ahead by creating a user adoption and reinforcement plan.
+The best way to combat this is to plan ahead with change management.
 In fact, the first step to planning your sales kickoff meeting should include a plan that answers the following questions:

 - What new behaviors are we trying to drive and encourage?